kyma-project/kyma/docs/compass/08-01-basic-flow-tutorial.md

 ### Register your Application in the Compass UI

-1. Select **Back to Namespaces** in the top-left corner of the page, and go to the **Compass** tab in the left navigation panel.
-It will navigate you to the Compass UI.
+1. Open a separate tab in your browser and go to  `https://compass.{your-domain}` that will navigate you to the Compass UI.
 Select a tenant you want to work on from the drop-down list on the top navigation panel.
 For the purpose of this tutorial, select the `default` tenant.
 In the **Runtimes** tab, there is already the default `kymaruntime` that you can work on to complete this tutorial.
 Make sure that your Runtime is assigned to the `DEFAULT` scenario.

 2. Navigate to the **Application** tab in the main Console view and click **Create Application** to register your Application in Compass.
 For the purpose of this tutorial, name your Application `test-app`.
 By default, your Application is assigned to the `DEFAULT` scenario.